Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/4-first-ring.md

 "Yup!
 I’m happy for it, myself."
 They drank their Talamay in silence for a moment.
 "Do you think maybe it’s ‘cuz we’re both predators?"

 "It’s a thought I’ve had," Genshi admitted.
 "We’re very different meat-eaters, though.
 We Gaoians are obligate carnivores and the Humans are not even sure what they are, but I think obligate *omnivore* may be the most accurate.
-We’re ambush predators much like their big ‘cats’ and other species, while they are…well, that’s hard to describe, really.
+We’re ambush predators much like their big ‘cats’ and other species, while they are... well, that’s hard to describe, really.
 Pack hunters, maybe?
 Persistence and teamwork over individual might seems to be the rule with them.
-But even that’s not quite true since they have traditions and stories about lone hunters…"
+But even that’s not quite true since they have traditions and stories about lone hunters..."

 "Still ain’t herd-minded herbivores like the Domain."